omguhh/spotify-playlist-player/README.md

 cd spotify-playlist-player && npm install
 ```

-- Run `npm start` to show the Electron application window with your current build.
+- Run `npm start` to show the application window with your current build.